mildrenben/component-river/README.md

 # Component River

+## Examples and documentation site

+TODO: Add docs site when on github pages

+TODO: Add "pause" function and document.
+Add to advanced example

 ## Usage

 WARNING: `framer-motion` is a peer dependency and must be installed if you do not already have it